Skip to main content

 Severity: Warning.
 Default channels: Email and in app.

-The account's daily spend today is well above its baseline for the same weekday in recent weeks, a signal that something started spending unusually fast.
-Because spend varies by day of week, the comparison uses the same weekday (e.g., today's Tuesday is compared against prior Tuesdays), not a rolling daily average.
+The account's daily spend today is well above its baseline for the same weekday in recent weeks.
+This is a signal that something started to spend unusually fast.
+Spend varies by day of week, so the comparison uses the same weekday, not a rolling daily average.
+For example, if today is Tuesday, the comparison uses prior Tuesdays.
 This alert fires early in the day so you can act before the day's budget is gone.

 Delivery collapsing